wavespectra/wavespectra/README.rst

 **Python library for ocean wave spectral data analysis and processing**

-Wavespectra is a powerful, open-source Python library built on top of `xarray`_ for working with ocean wave spectral data [1](#1-0) .
+Wavespectra is a powerful, open-source Python library built on top of `xarray`_ for working with ocean wave spectral data.
 It provides comprehensive tools for reading, analysing, manipulating, and visualising wave spectra from various sources including numerical models and buoy observations.

 .. _xarray: https://xarray.pydata.org/